Joshua earned an MBA from USF and he writes mostly about software and technology.

 The COUNT function counts the number of cells that have numbers in them.
-More specifically, when cells have dates, text representations of numbers and numbers, cells will be counted.
+More specifically, when cells have dates, text representations of numbers, and numbers in general, cells will be counted.

 The COUNT function follows the formats explained in each section below: